metabase/metabase/docs/questions/query-builder/introduction.md

 ![SQL sidebar](../images/sql-sidebar.png)

-To view the SQL, you must have [SQL editor permissions](../../permissions/data.md).
+To view the SQL, you must have [query builder and native permissions](../../permissions/data.md).

 ### Convert query builder question to SQL